scoyoc/climateAnalyzeR/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+Below are examples of how to import data from ClimateAnalyzer.orgin to R.

 ``` r
 library(climateAnalyzeR)